Shop for One on a Budget

 However, by following these steps, you can keep spending to a minimum, while still eating healthy:

-- 3Have your grocery list with you:Don't leave home without it!
+- 3Don't leave home without it!
 When you have your grocery list with you, it helps to ensure that you stick to your plan and not buy unnecessary items.
 With your list, cross off the items as you put them into your basket.
 Use a calculator while shopping so that you can see how much you are spending as you shop.
-If you go over your budget, then you'll have an easier time figuring out what to give up so that you remain within your spending limits.Advertisement
+If you go over your budget, then you'll have an easier time figuring out what to give up so that you remain within your spending limits.Have your grocery list with you:Advertisement

 Tips and Suggestions for Budgeting and Saving